 However, there are potential cons for you to keep in mind.
 The biggest of these is simply the cost of an annuity.
 Annuities can come with many different fees, some of which will cost as much as half of the value of your contract.

 So the bottom line is that you shouldn’t get an annuity until you know it is the right move for you.
 Don’t be afraid to reach out to a financial advisor if you have any specific questions.

 - An annuity is best for people who think that they haven’t saved enough to cover their expenses in retirement.
 Even if that sounds like you, an annuity might not necessarily be the best option.
 Before signing any contracts, consider some of these retirement planning moves for late starters.
-And if you’re still young but want to make sure that you have enough for retirement, then you should check out these essential retirement planning moves for 20-somethings.
+And if you’re still young and you want to make sure that you have enough for retirement, check out these essential retirement planning moves for 20-somethings.

 Photo credit: ©iStock.com/Ridofranz, ©iStock.com/Zerbor, ©iStock.com/monkeybusinessimages